tomjoht/tomjoht.github.io/_posts/2017/7/2017-07-13-transparency-in-documentation.md

 Transparency was as important at the beginning of blogging as it is today.
 The lack of transparency is why corporate blogs never took off and never will.
 Corporate blogs are little more than a variant of the press release.

-I'm not quite sure why Marketing (and by association, Product Management) doesn't get the importance of transparency.
+I'm not quite sure why Marketing (and by association, Product Management) don't seem to get the importance of transparency.
 On the Internet, you can't withhold or control information for very long.
 You can't control information **because we no longer live in a decentralized information model**.
 There isn't someone at the top who is controlling and deciding which information reaches the peons at the bottom.

 If information is lacking in the official docs, Joe Blogger will post the information on his site, and then it will appear in google searches when people look for the information.
 Worse, when you don't provide the information on your own site, you relinquish control of the narrative.
 You let Joe Blogger tell the story of this highly sensitive topic that you chose to omit from your documentation.